itsyuimorii/--PROJECT--KanbanBorad-React-TS--/README.md

 ```

 >Work with JSON and the file system
-> 1. load and parse the JSON Data, data
+> 1. load and parse the JSON Data,
 > 2. change the name and age property using your info
 >  3. Stringify the changed object and overwrite the original data
 > 4. test your work by viewing data in the JSON file